ippontech/blog-usa/posts/a-beginners-guide-to-influxdb.md

 # Grafana with InfluxDB
 Since InfluxDB is a time-series database, wouldn’t it be cool to actually be able to see the data like an actual graph?
 Grafana can be used with InfluxDB for this exact purpose!
 You can follow the integration of Grafana with the InfluxDB [here](https://docs.influxdata.com/influxdb/v1.8/tools/grafana/).
 Pretty dashboards can be created using Grafana that actually show how your data changes over time.

 There is a lot more you can do with time-series data, such as checking metrics, tracking errors, keeping up with market trends, and much, much more!
 Grafana integration provides visual data for analysis.
 In addition, there are more ways you can use and query InfluxDB to make it work for your use case.
-I hope this post has provided an easy start to using InfluxDB!
+I hope this post has provided an easy start to using InfluxDB.